biotite-dev/gecos/doc/theory.rst

       :math:`\vec{x}_{n+1} = \vec{x}_n`

-These steps are repeated until an stop criterium is met, which is usually just a fixed number of iterations.
-This is also the case here and the number of iterations can be specified from the commandline via the nsteps keyword.
+These steps are repeated until an stop criterion is met, which is just a fixed number of iterations in this case.